 Market housing must not represent more than 50% of the homes or 50% of the land take, excluding infrastructure and services.
 The Council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or parish in line with the Council's adopted local connection policies.

-None of these criteria are featured in this application

-Policy 11: Gypsies, Travellers and Travelling Showpeople

-Proposals for new residential and transit sites and extensions to existing sites will be approved where they:

-- 1. Are of appropriate size and proportionate in scale to and avoid dominating any nearby settled community; - Provide opportunities for travellers to live and work from the same location where this can be sensitively designed to mitigate potential impacts on the site surroundings or other residential uses near to the site;

-This application does not meet either of these conditions.
+None of these criteria are featured in this application Policy 11: Gypsies, Travellers and Travelling Showpeople Proposals for new residential and transit sites and extensions to existing sites will be approved where they: Are of appropriate size and proportionate in scale to and avoid dominating any nearby settled community; Provide opportunities for travellers to live and work from the same location where this can be sensitively designed to mitigate potential impacts on the site surroundings or other residential uses near to the site; This application does not meet either of these conditions.
+Reuse of suitably constructed redundant, disused or historic buildings. c) PA23/09819 Land adjoining Pendower, Eat Taphouse - Application for permission in principle for the construction of maximum nine dwellings.
+Object - the parish council do not support this application.
+The site is not considered to be rounding off, is not a rural exception site, and there is no element of affordable housing.
+It is outside the delineated extent of East Taphouse.
+The development would visually extend the build form into the countryside and any dwellings would appear isolated and incongruous.
+Proposed by Cllr Mills, seconded by Cllr Spear and unanimously agreed.

+(Members of the public thanked the council and left the meeting)

-- c) To note any pre-applications submitted to Cornwall Council (the Parish Council are not asked to comment on this type of application) and receive any application decisions.
-Nothing to report. - 9 Playing Field, East Taphouse -to report on inspections and identify any work required.
-No matters reported. - 10 Community Area Partnership Meeting to confirm the date of the next meeting.
+- d) To note any pre-applications submitted to Cornwall Council (the Parish Council are not asked to comment on this type of application) and receive any application decisions, enforcement actions or appeals.
+Nothing to report. - Playing Field, East Taphouse -to report on inspections and identify any work required.
+The Chairman continued to inspect the playing field and equipment.
+No matters reported with the equipment and the field although access was currently shut off owing to the installation of electricity cables for the adjacent housing development where the builders had dug a trench across the path. - 10 Community Area Partnership Meeting to confirm the date of the next meeting.

-The next CAP meeting would be held via "teams" on 5th December 2023. - 11 Correspondence to be noted.
+The next CAP meeting was being held on 5th March 2024.
+Venue to be decided. - 11 Correspondence to be noted.
 Noted. - Connon Bridge Landfill Site update on matters relating to the site.
+The next Landfill Site meeting weas being held on the 30th January 2024.
+Health & Safety matters were mentioned, stating that men were working in the shed which according to SUEZ required ventilation.